Child Protective Services

 • Family Team Meeting Consults

-• Assessment of suitability for intervention in family processes where there are concerns about the future safety of the children.
+• Evaluation of suitability for intervention in family processes where there are concerns about the future safety of children

-• NOTE: This is not a diagnostic evaluation, in the majority of cases diagnostic evaluations are conducted by another agency.
+• Note: This is not a diagnostic evaluation.
+In most cases, diagnostic evaluations are conducted by another agency.

-• Conducted with children and adolescents impacted by trauma through trauma-focused therapy and play to help reduce symptoms associated with trauma.
+• Provided to children and adolescents impacted by trauma using trauma-focused therapy and play techniques to reduce symptoms

-• To implement a systemic approach to risk reduction work with children and families.
+• Uses a systemic approach to reduce risk and promote family health and safety

-• To work with adults, children, caregivers, members of extended family, and friends as appropriate in assisting the family towards health, safety, and self-sufficiency.
+• Engages adults, children, caregivers, extended family, and friends as appropriate

-• To find ways to work within legal frameworks towards safe rehabilitation of children to their families.
+• Works within legal frameworks to support safe reunification of children with their families

-• To address barriers to healthy and protective parenting.
+• Identifies and addresses barriers to healthy and protective parenting

 Montezuma County Department of Social Services Policy for Grievance Concerning County Employee Conduct